albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 # Project report

-> First project of Cyberphysical System and IoT Security - <a href="https://www.unipd.it/en/educational-offer/second-cycle-degree/science?tipo=LM&scuola=SC&ordinamento=2021&key=SC2598&cg=science">*Master degree in Computer Science* </a>
+> First project of Cyber Physical System and IoT Security (course of Cybersecurity) - <a href="https://www.unipd.it/en/educational-offer/second-cycle-degree/science?tipo=LM&scuola=SC&ordinamento=2021&key=SC2598&cg=science">*Master degree in Computer Science* </a>

 Replication of first paper - IDS for CAN: A Practical Intrusion Detection System for CAN Bus Security